-Upper Snoqualmie Valley or River Residential Flood Mitigation
+Upper Snoqualmie Valley Residential Flood Mitigation

 The Upper Snoqualmie Valley Residential Flood Mitigation Project provides funding to mitigate flood impacts in the upper Snoqualmie Valley, the most flood prone community in the state of Washington.
 The King County Water and Land Resource Division is partnering with the cities of Snoqualmie and North Bend to take a comprehensive approach to identifying and prioritizing the flood mitigation needs in the upper valley.